mero2online/-mero2online-Project_1_-_Personal_Blog_Website/README.md

 ---
 ### License

-Landing Page Project is Copyright © 2020 Udaciy.
+Personal Blog Website Project is Copyright © 2020 Udaciy.
 It is open source project, and redistributed under the terms specified in the [LICENSE] file.